badal-io/devops-challenge/Readme.md

 <br>

-**7.**	Using any scripting language of your choice, write a script that performs the fowling jobs.
+**7.**	You are a Linux server administrator.
+Using any scripting language of your choice, write a script that performs the following jobs on a server. previous tasks.
--	7.1 Make backup of the “var/www” directory
+-	7.1 Makes backup of the “var/www” directory
--	7.2 Make sure that a backup directory exists before performing the backup operation.
+-	7.2 Makes sure that a backup directory exists before performing the backup operation.
 Backup directory should be “/var/lib/backups”.

--	7.3 Backup file name format: www-backup-YYY-MM-DD.tar.gz, where YYYY is the year of backups, MM is the month, DD is the day.
+Backup file name format: www-backup-YYY-MM-DD.tar.gz, where YYYY is the year of backups, MM is the month, DD is the day.
--   7.4 Commit your script code into the same repository you used in the previous tasks.
+Commit your script code into the same task repository.